Sammy Sosa: Chicago Cubs (1992-2004)

 In May 2004, Sosa suffered an odd injury while sitting next to his locker chatting with reporters before a game in San Diego's Petco Park.
 He sneezed very violently, causing severe back pain.
 He was diagnosed with back spasms and placed on the disabled list.
 He finished with 35 homers, far below his numbers of his best years.
 Despite his declining production and release from the team at the end of the 2004 season, between 1995 and 2004 Sosa clubbed 479 home runs which is the most home runs by a player in history over a 10-year span.
 He also owns numerous team records for the Cubs and he holds the major-league record for the most home runs hit in a month (20, in June 1998).
 His tenure came to an end without fanfare, as he did not play in the final game of the regular season (played in Chicago) per his request, with Sosa reportedly leaving Wrigley Field before the game had ended.
-Sosa had stated he had permission from Baker to not play, while Baker stated that former assistant trainer Sandy Krum (serving as the go-between for the two) told Baker that Sosa had felt a bit injured and wanted out of the final game, but he expected Sosa to be on the bench who weren't in the starting lineup.
+Sosa had stated he had permission from Baker to not play, while Baker stated that former assistant trainer Sandy Krum (serving as the go-between for the two) told Baker that Sosa had felt a bit injured and wanted out of the final game, but he expected Sosa to be on the bench with the rest of the players who weren't in the starting lineup.